-- A. Wellness Coordinator - 1.
-The superintendent will designate a school district official to oversee the school district's wellness-related activities (Wellness Coordinator).
+A. Wellness Coordinator

+- 1. The Foodservice Supervisor will act as wellness coordinator and oversee the school district's student wellness-related activities.
+The Benefits Administrator will oversee Staff Wellness related activities.
 The Wellness Coordinator will ensure that each school implements the policy. - 2.
-The principal of each school, or a designated school official, will ensure compliance within the school and will report to the Wellness Coordinator regarding compliance matters upon request. - B. Public Involvement - 1.
-The Wellness Coordinator will permit parents, students, representatives of the school food authority, teachers of physical education, school health professionals, the school board, school administrators, and the general public to participate in the development, implementation, and periodic review and update of the wellness policy. - 2.
-The Wellness Coordinator will hold meetings, from time to time, for the purpose of discussing the development, implementation, and periodic review and update of the wellness policy.
+The principal of each school, or a designated school official, will ensure compliance within the school and will report to the Wellness Coordinator regarding compliance matters upon request.

+B. Public Involvement

+- 1. The Wellness Coordinator will permit parents, students, representatives of the school food authority, teachers of physical education, school health professionals, the school board, school administrators, and the general public to participate in the development, implementation, and periodic review and update of the wellness policy. - 2.
+The Wellness Coordinator will hold meetings, Quarterly for the purpose of discussing the development, implementation, and periodic review and update of the wellness policy.
 All meeting dates and times will be posted on the school district's website and will be open to the public.